PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 ### Need 4: Triggering an update

-These potential updates are all well and good, but something has to trigger them, right?
+These 'potential' updates are all well and good, but something has to trigger them, right?
 How about a couple of buttons?
 We'll need to improve our `Html` type a bit, to `Html[Msg]` but then we can have a view function like this:

 ```scala
   def view(model: Model): Html[Msg] =